 A commitment to get through the outbreak together by supporting one another and strengthening our communities to the best of our ability.

-Actions that care home providers can take to support people to reconnect with families, friends and professionals
+Additional actions that care home providers can take to support people to reconnect with families, friends and professionals

 We will keep this guidance under review to ensure it remains consistent with wider regulations and guidance.

-- consider what the provider can do to prepare residents and visitors for visits.
+- consider what needs to be done to prepare residents and visitors for visits.
 For example, support visitors on how to prepare for a visit including providing information how they can minimise their risk to the resident, providing information about where the visit will take place and what to expect

 - speaking loudly and clearly